Lemonade678/Anomaly_Detection_Visual_inspection/README.md

    - Show confidence scores and metrics

 6. **User Decision**
-   - User swipes to make decision:
+   - User reviews results and makes decision:
-     - Swipe Right → Accept (no defect)
+     - Accept (no defect)
-     - Swipe Left → Reject (has defect)
+     - Reject (has defect)
-     - Swipe Up → Review Later
+     - Review Later (needs additional review)
+   - Optional notes can be added to each decision

 ### Grid Analysis